momin-riyadh/learn-frontend/development/README-template.md

 Users should be able to:

-- Select whether they want to use metric or imperial units
-- Enter their height and weight
-- See their BMI result, with their weight classification and healthy weight range
-- View the optimal layout for the interface depending on their device's screen size
+- View the optimal layout for each page depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
+- See hover states for all interactive elements throughout the site
+- Make selections to create a coffee subscription and see an order summary modal of their choices

 ### Screenshot